-Scrambling Techniques used with QMC Sequences
+3.3.
+Scrambling Techniques Used With QMC Sequences

-Research has shown that many QMC sequences have poor properties in higher dimensions, which can be alleviated using suitable scrambling techniques.
+Research has shown that finite parts (for moderate sizes) in higher dimensions of many QMC sequences have poor properties, which can be alleviated using suitable scrambling techniques.
 The standard Halton sequence, for instance, suffers from significant correlations between the radical inverse functions at higher dimensions.
-For example, the fourteenth dimension (corresponding to the prime number 43) and the fifteenth dimension (corresponding to the prime number 47) consist of 43 and 47 increasing numbers, respectively.
-This generates a correlation between the fourteenth and fifteenth coordinates of the Halton sequence as illustrated in Figure 4a.
+For example, the fourteenth dimension (corresponding to the prime number 43) and the fifteenth dimension (corresponding to the prime number 43) and the fifteenth dimension (corresponding to the prime number 43) and the fifteenth dimension (corresponding to the prime number 43) and the fifteenth dimension (corresponding to the prime number 47) consist of 43 and 47 increasing numbers, respectively.
+This generates a correlation between the fourteenth and fifteenth coordinates of the Halton sequence as illustrated in Figure 1a.
 The standard Faure sequence, on the other hand, forms distinct patterns in higher dimensions that also cover the unit integration space in diagonal strips, thus showing significantly higher discrepancies in the higher dimensions.
-Figure 4b illustrates this in a plot of the fifteenth and sixteenth coordinates of the Faure sequence.
+Figure 1b illustrates this in a plot of the fifteenth and sixteenth coordinates of the Faure sequence.